Welcome to our community travel guide to Syria.

 If you're considering flying to Jordan instead of directly to Syria, there are a few important things to keep in mind.

 You will need a Jordanian visa.
-For most European passports, this costs 40 JOD and is issued directly on arrival at Queen Alia International Airport in Amman.
+The fee is 40 JOD and visas are issued on arrival at Queen Alia International Airport in Amman.
+Alternatively, you can obtain an e-Visa online before your arrival via the Jordanian Ministry of Interior website or mobile app.

-From Amman, it’s possible to arrange direct transportation to Syria (Damascus and Aleppo).
+From Amman, it's possible to arrange direct transportation to Syria (Damascus and Aleppo).
 Several bus companies operate this route.
-Some of them offer direct airport pick-up.
+Some of them offer direct pick-up from the airport:

 When leaving Jordan, there are a few rules to note.
-If you stay in Jordan for more than three days, you must pay a 10 JOD exit tax, and make sure to get a receipt.
-Only then can you proceed to the counters to have your passport stamped.
-If you leave within three days of entry, the border crossing is free of charge.
+If you stay in Jordan for more than 24 hours, you must pay a 10 JOD exit tax in the Customs area of the building (make sure to get a receipt).
+Only then can you proceed to the Immigration counters to have your passport stamped.
+If you leave Jordan within three days of entry, there is no exit fee.

-The journey from Amman to Damascus usually takes about four hours, depending on border procedures.
+The journey from Amman to Damascus by bus can take from four to eight hours, depending on border procedures.
 According to the experience of some travelers, additional checks on individual passengers, such as Palestinian travelers, can delay the bus at the border by a couple of hours.
-These situations can slow down the whole group, so it’s best not to plan any tight connections on the same day.
+These situations can slow down the whole group, so it is best not to plan any tight connections on the same day.

 You will need a Jordanian visa.
-For most European passports, this costs 40 JOD and is issued directly on arrival at Queen Alia International Airport in Amman.
+The fee is 40 JOD and visas are issued on arrival at Queen Alia International Airport in Amman.
+Alternatively, you can obtain an e-Visa online before your arrival via the Jordanian Ministry of Interior website or mobile app.

-From Amman, it’s possible to arrange direct transportation to Syria (Damascus and Aleppo).
+From Amman, it's possible to arrange direct transportation to Syria (Damascus and Aleppo).
 Several bus companies operate this route.
-Some of them offer direct airport pick-up.
+Some of them offer direct pick-up from the airport:

 When leaving Jordan, there are a few rules to note.
-If you stay in Jordan for more than three days, you must pay a 10 JOD exit tax, and make sure to get a receipt.
-Only then can you proceed to the counters to have your passport stamped.
-If you leave within three days of entry, the border crossing is free of charge.
+If you stay in Jordan for more than 24 hours, you must pay a 10 JOD exit tax in the Customs area of the building (make sure to get a receipt).
+Only then can you proceed to the Immigration counters to have your passport stamped.
+If you leave Jordan within three days of entry, there is no exit fee.

-The journey from Amman to Damascus usually takes about four hours, depending on border procedures.
+The journey from Amman to Damascus by bus can take from four to eight hours, depending on border procedures.
 According to the experience of some travelers, additional checks on individual passengers, such as Palestinian travelers, can delay the bus at the border by a couple of hours.
-These situations can slow down the whole group, so it’s best not to plan any tight connections on the same day.
+These situations can slow down the whole group, so it is best not to plan any tight connections on the same day.

 Aleppo, Syria - Manon Roca